 With 13 senior starters lost to graduation, Paterno, pushing 80 but attacking the drills with the enthusiasm of a redshirt freshman, huddled up with the press before practice began but offered few details of what folks should expect this spring.

-If you've got three and a half hours, I'll tell you what we need to get done.
+“I think we have the makings of a good football team,” he said. “… If you've got three and a half hours, I'll tell you what we need to get done.”

 The other issue on defense, obviously, is the right knee injury that knocked Butkus Award winner Paul Posluszny out of the Orange Bowl.
 Though the ligament damage did not require surgery, Paterno said he was taking no chances with playing his star in the spring.